ixahmedxi/next-boilerpack/README.md

 ## Documentation

-The documentation for the boilerplate can be found [here](https://next-boilerpack.vercel.app/)
+The [documentation](https://next-boilerpack.vercel.app/) for using and confiuguring the boilerplate to your liking can be found on the [official website](https://next-boilerpack.vercel.app/) of the project.

 ## Have Fun